umass-compsci-220/public-materials/resources/homework/ENVIRONMENT.md

-# Setting Up your Environment
+# Setting Up your Development Environment

 Before taking this course, you will need to download various pieces of software.
 This document will guide you through that process in a beginner-friendly manner.
 If you have any issues configuring your system, please seek help as soon as possible.
 You have the internet, office hours, and Campuswire at your disposal.